SmithWillSuffice/ohanga-pai/content/empirical/99_1_quantopian_phacks.md

 **Better practice?** I would not choose one single cut-off, but a worst case and best case, so a range of significance levels.
-Ex. for extreme risk analysis maybe you want worst case acceptance of a false positive to be 0.01% (which if getting more like the 6-sigma level for particle physics research); and best case to be even more stringent, like 0.001%.
+Ex. for extreme risk analysis maybe you want worst case acceptance of a false positive to be 0.01% (which is getting more like the 6-sigma level for particle physics research); and best case to be even more stringent, like 0.001%.